Fitoussi/geo-my-wp/readme.txt

 * Mashup Maps
 * Single Location widget and shortcode
 * Current Location Shortcode and Widget
-* Powered By Google Maps API
+* Can be used with Google Maps API or OpenStreetMaps and LeafLet
 * Theme Flexibility
 * Developer Friendly